Florida Just Changed the Law for Armed Church Volunteers. Here's What That Actually Means.

 I say this as someone who believes deeply in the right to carry and in the responsibility that comes with it.

-Carrying a firearm every Sunday is not the same as being prepared to use it defensibly in a crowded sanctuary.
-A basic concealed carry course teaches you the fundamentals of safe handling and the legal framework for carrying.
+A CCW course teaches the fundamentals of safe handling and the legal basics of carrying.
 It does not teach you how to identify a threat through a panicked crowd, how to make a shoot or don't-shoot decision in under a second, or how to communicate with a partner covering the opposite side of the building.

-• Eliminate civil liability for the church or the volunteer
+Eliminate civil liability for the church or the volunteer

-If your church organizes an armed safety team, approves them to carry on church property, and one of those volunteers shoots the wrong person — or misses and hits a parishioner — the church can be drawn into civil litigation.
+That last point matters most.
+If your church organizes an armed safety team and one of those volunteers makes a bad decision — shoots the wrong person, or misses and strikes a bystander — the church can still be drawn into civil litigation.
 The questions will be direct: Who selected this person?
-What training was required?
+What training did they receive?
 Who approved the safety plan?
 Was there a written use-of-force policy?
+A law that simply removes a licensing requirement doesn't answer any of those questions for you.

 What a Serious Church Safety Program Actually Looks Like